 - Sawyer Picaridin Insect Repellent Lotion

 I’m always inspired when I see parents with their young kids in the outdoors.
-I’m not a mom myself, but I can imagine the challenges that come with trying to adventure with your kids.
-If this excuse sounds like you, start with our blog post written by an adventurous mom chocked full of helpful tips for hiking with your kids.
+I’m not a mom myself, but I can imagine it can be a huge barrier to the outdoors with the extra planning required.
+If this excuse sounds like you, start with this blog post written by an adventurous mom chocked full of helpful tips for hiking with your kids.

 If you’re eager to experiment with backpacking, get your child fitted at REI for a kid’s pack and take them along for a fun night out.
 It doesn’t need to be Yosemite to “WOW” young minds.